MontiCore/MCPython/report.md

 In this snippet, a method declaration with two input parameters is displayed.
 As the type of the variables are not provided, no type conversions can be performed during the calculation of both paramteres in the input body.
 Thus, implicit type checking implemented by the SIUnit project is not applicable for the SIPython language.

+##### Explicit Type Conversions

 Explicit conversions of si units is not supported at all by the SIUnit project.
 Thus, we had to come up with an own approach for type conversions.

-The approach for modeling explicit conversions in the grammar is displayed in the following diagram.
+This approach is displayed in the following diagram.

 ```plantuml
 package "ExpressionBasis Grammar" {